silverpip/silverpip.github.io/_posts/2011-08-26-steady-as-she-goes.md

+---
+title: Steady As She Goes
+date: 2011-08-26 21:42:58
+category: blog
+tag: vintage
+---
          Thus ends our first week back in the homeschooling saddle.
 And I am happy to report there was a lot less chafing than predicted.

  My goal this year is _sustainability_: remember less is more, add things gradually, and of course… don’t panic.